Best Japanese Knives 2026 — 10 Editor-Tested Picks ($50–$500)

 Japanese knives are the gold standard of kitchen cutlery — thinner, sharper, and harder than their Western counterparts.
-After testing over 50 knives across all price ranges, we've selected our expert picks for 2026.
+After testing over 50 knives across all price ranges from brands like Shun, Miyabi, Tojiro, MAC, and Misono, we've selected our 10 best picks for 2026.

 CategoryOur PickPriceWhy